 Although there are opportunities to help improve the safety standards of drivers, such as a driver skills programme, a critical stage of improving driver safety is to collect and analyse driver information with accurate data retrieval and reporting capabilities.
 Data, such as collision reports and individual driver risk assessments, can efficiently be collected through fleet telematics technology and transmitted back to a centralised fleet management system in real-time.

 By gathering this data into one centralised system, businesses can gain a holistic view of all thier drivers and highlight which ones require further training.

 Unexpected vehicle maintenance and repairs can be extremely costly to a business’s bottom line.
 In fact, fleet managers estimated that they lost £727 per day per vehicle due to downtime through maintenance.

-An effective way of reducing costly maintenance expenses and avoid lengthy unplanned downtime is through preventive maintenance.
+An effective way of reducing costly maintenance expenses and avoid lengthy unplanned downtime is through preventive fleet maintenance.
 As opposed to a reactive approach, initiating a preventive maintenance schedule ensures vehicles undergo the necessary checks on a regular basis through routine maintenance and servicing.

 Even minor servicing jobs such as checking tyre pressures shouldn’t be overlooked, as incorrect tyre pressures can end up proving costly.
 For instance, a 20% under-inflated tyre can result in an 18% loss of mileage throughout its lifespan.

 By implementing a fleet management software solution into maintenance activities, businesses are also able to build an alert system based on triggers such as mileage, date, or hours of use.
 Some fleet telematics devices have sensors that trigger a warning to a fleet management dashboard when a vehicle malfunctions.
 An automatic, digital reporting solution such as this then eliminates the need to rely on drivers to report back when a problem occurs.

 Uncontrollable fuel prices are a challenge for any fleet, big or small.
 They’re also an expense that fleet manager’s need to control.
 But, given that fuel prices can rise and fall with minimal warning, forecasting for fuel spending can be complicated.